2020 Minnesota State Fair canceled due to coronavirus

-FALCON HEIGHTS, Minnesota — The Minnesota State Fair's Board of Managers have voted to cancel the 2020 State Fair due to the coronavirus pandemic.
+FALCON HEIGHTS, Minnesota — The Minnesota State Agricultural Society Board voted to cancel the 2020 Minnesota State Fair due to the coronavirus pandemic.

 The decision came in a virtual meeting Friday, in which board members met via a Zoom conference call.

-"The picture has cleared up quite a bit," said general manager Jerry Hammer.
 "This is the time of year when things really need to take off, and we can't do it.
-There's not time."
+There's not time," said general manager Jerry Hammer.

 Hammer said fair officials have monitored how other events with high attendance are handling the pandemic as a guide, including Major League Baseball and Disney.